AnnaVM/From-Zero-to-Bar-Chart/README.md

 Place this code inside the script tags, just underneath the last block you copy/pasted.

-This code is declaring a range for x from 0 to the width we've specified.
-The range is referring to screen space.
-Since we're creating horizontal bars, x is what we'll stretch our measure along.
-And since our measure is a continuous number we want to use a linear scale.
-We feed in a some value from our data and we'll get that value returned is if it were place on a number line.
-In this case our number line is the x-axis.
+The code above declares an x.range(screen space) from 0 to width.
+The x-axis is the axis we'll spread our horizontal bars across.
+And since frequency is a [continuous number](http://stattrek.com/statistics/dictionary.aspx?definition=Continuous%20variable) we want to use a [linear scale](https://github.com/d3/d3-scale/blob/master/README.md#scaleLinear).

 The y-axis is a bit different.
-We basically want a discrete row for each letter.
-In D3 those rows are called bands, when we're building a bar chart.
-If we were plotting circles we would be using scalePoint.
-Without getting into bands too deeply, I would encourage you to think about these bands as the space in between one letter and the next.
+What we want is a discrete row for each letter.
+When building a bar chart our rows are referred to as [bands](https://github.com/d3/d3-scale/blob/master/README.md#scaleBand).
+If we were plotting circles we would be using [scalePoint](https://github.com/d3/d3-scale/blob/master/README.md#scalePoint).

-Also, note that we are only setting the range.
-We want to set up as much as we can before introducing the data as possible.

 Now let's declare those axis generators.